 While becoming an LPN is among the simplest ways to break into nursing, it still means having to invest time, money and effort into becoming licensed.
 Before doing that, you'll want to make sure that you can find work after — and that the work that's available pays well.

-Luckily, the news is terrific for LPNs in NJ.
+Luckily, the news is terrific for LPNs in New Jersey.
 According to the U.S. Bureau of Labor Statistics, LPNs in New Jersey earn a mean wage of $57,590 per year, which is equal to $27.69 per hour.
 This is far above the national average salary for LPNs, which is $48,820, or $23.47 per hour.
-As an LPN in NJ, then, you can expect to enjoy very competitive pay.
+As an LPN in New Jersey, then, you can expect to enjoy very competitive pay.

 LPN Salaries in New Jersey by Area